- This course includes 34 weeks of structured placements throughout Scotland, Northern Ireland and the North of England.

 - It draws on scientific principles to inform clinical practice.

-- Practical skills are taught on campus and students have access to a wide range of
+- Practical skills are taught on campus and students have access to a wide range of equipment.

 This course provides a fast-track route to an audiology qualification for individuals who hold a degree (or equivalent) in a related discipline (linguistics, psychology, physics, behavioural science, biomedical science, speech and language therapy or some combination of these).